zilongshanren/programmers-guide/README.md

 Programmers-Guide
 =================

 This is the Cocos2d-x programmers guide.
+It is licensed under the `Creative Commons BY-SA` license.
+You can find it [here]( https://creativecommons.org/licenses/by-sa/4.0/)

 ## Directory layout